 Students will get the opportunity to be creative and innovative when designing.
 They will design products to meet the needs of clients and consumers; understand the design principles of form, function and fitness for purpose, understand the role that designers and product developers have, and the impact and responsibility they have on and to society.
 In addition, students will be able to select and use tools/equipment and processes to produce quality products and work accurately and efficiently in terms of time, material and components.
 There is an emphasis on developing a real empathy for the subject through exciting and challenging project themes.Students will learn the theory relating to all material areas and will be expected to try out ideas in different material areas.

 Students continue to develop and apply their knowledge and understanding of the design process to solve given problems in a practical way.
 They will focus on solving problems that have a real life application.

 50% of the assessment will be in the form of a written exam, with 50% in the form of Non Exam Assessment (NEA).
-As of yet, we do not know how the NEA will be structured, but it is expected that there will be a “real life” context provided and students will demonstrate problem solving skills, complete designs and carry out modelling of their solution.
+Exam boards issue a “real life” context and students will create their own ideas for products that respond to the needs of a specific a client.
+Students will demonstrate problem solving skills, complete designs and carry out modelling as well as making a high quality prototype of their solution.

 Where can I find out more?

 Maire KempTeam Leader of Design and Technology Department

 Contact Maire Kemp who looks after this Design and technology course on: